SunnySunnia/Longitudinal-Project/Longitudinal-Trajectory.md

 ##Goal:
-Given labeled data (i.e. TMI vs non-TMI), analyze the diffence in the data behaviors, model the trajectories, and assess risk among the groups.
+Given a labeled dataset (i.e. TMI vs non-TMI), we analyze and distinguish the differences in the profilesâ€™ behaviors, predict and forecast the trajectory model and its trends, and then assess risk factors among these groups.
+The problems we encounter are the followings:
-* What features and how many features to model? ---->`feature selection`
+*	Feature Selection: What features and how many features to model?
-* use case: given a value(or set of values) at a time point (9-month-old), assess the risk of having the disease.
+*	Use Case: given a recorded data or a set of meaningful signals at a time point (i.e. 9 months from the incidence), assess the risk of having the disorder.
-* so the model has to be sensitive to **time** of course, secondly will be **segmental change over time** from the past of the same subject (i.e. a certain elevation in the features over 3 months will 'qualifies' the subject to a higher risk?)
+*	In the matter of fact, the model is sensitive to **time**, however there will be **segmental changes over time** of the same subject (i.e. a certain degree of elevation in some features over the past 3 months may â€œqualifyâ€ the subject to a higher risk.)
-* look for influetial **features** that help assessing risk (i.e. a boy is more likely to have autism than a girl)
+*	Looking for influential features such as age and gender that help to assess risks (i.e. a boy is more likely to have autism than a girl)

-##Analysis/Modeling approaches:
+##Analysis/Modeling Approaches:

 ###Linear Mixed Effects Regression (LMER)
 -------------------------